Returning to practice

 The nursing and midwifery standards of practice are regularly updated to ensure practitioners work safely and effectively.

 Nurses and midwives with current registration

-To find out about nursing or midwifery refresher programs, speak with your prospective employer and read our factsheet.
+To find out more about nursing or midwifery refresher programs, speak with your prospective employer and read our factsheets:

 Nurses and midwives with lapsed registration

 The NMBA may advise you to complete a re-entry course.
-The NMBA's website has a list of which can assist in gaining registration, endorsement and notation of applicants for registration as an enrolled nurse (EN), registered nurse (RN) and registered midwife (RM).
+The NMBA's website has a list of which can assist in gaining registration, endorsement and notation of applicants for registration as an enrolled nurse (EN), registered nurse (RN) and registered midwife.

 Re-entry pathway scholarships for nurses and midwives